pauln/tcpdi/README.md

 Installation
 ------------

-tcpdi.php to the directory containing TCPDF, along with [pauln/tcpdi_parser](https://github.com/pauln/tcpdi_parser) and [fdpf_tpl](http://www.setasign.de/products/pdf-php-solutions/fpdi/downloads/)
+Add tcpdi.php to the directory containing TCPDF, along with [pauln/tcpdi_parser](https://github.com/pauln/tcpdi_parser) and [fdpf_tpl](http://www.setasign.com/products/fpdi/downloads/#package-10102).

+Note that only the standalone version of fpdf_tpl is supported (v1.2.3); the version bundled with FPDI 1.5 is not currently compatible.

 Usage